abigailStev/NICER_exploration/README.md

 Takes the output from step 5 and just tweaks the plot, so that you can edit your axis limits without needing to recompute the dynamical power spectra all over again.

+Use tools from Stingray Software (https://docs.stingray.science/) for detailed analysis!

 ## Other stuff
 ### ci_bins.ipynb